Saab JAS 39 Gripen: Usability and maintenance

 During the Cold War, the Swedish Armed Forces were to be ready to defend against a possible invasion.
 This scenario required defensive force dispersal of combat aircraft in the Bas 90 system to maintain an air defence capacity.
-Thus, a key design goal during the Gripen's development was the ability to operate from snow-covered landing strips of only 500 m; furthermore, a short-turnaround time of just ten minutes (attack mission preparations is double that time), during which a team composed of a technician and five conscripts would be able to re-arm, refuel, and perform routine inspections and servicing inside that time window before returning to flight for air-to-air missions.
-For air-to-ground missions this turnaround time using the same resource is slightly longer at twenty minutes.
+Thus, a key design goal during the Gripen's development was the ability to operate from snow-covered landing strips of only 500 m; furthermore, a short-turnaround time of just ten minutes, during which a team composed of a technician and five conscripts would be able to re-arm, refuel, and perform routine inspections and servicing inside that time window before returning to flight for air-to-air missions.
+For air-to-ground missions this turnaround time using the same resources is slightly longer at twenty minutes.

 During the design process, great priority was placed on facilitating and minimizing aircraft maintenance; in addition to a maintenance-friendly layout, many subsystems and components require little or no maintenance at all.
 Aircraft are fitted with a Health and Usage Monitoring System (HUMS) that monitors the performance of various systems, and provides information to technicians to assist in servicing it.
 Saab operates a continuous improvement programme; information from the HUMS and other systems can be submitted for analysis.
 According to Saab, the Gripen provides "50% lower operating costs than its best competitor".

 A 2012 Jane's Aerospace and Defense Consulting study compared the operational costs of a number of modern combat aircraft, concluding that Gripen had the lowest cost per flight hour (CPFH) when fuel used, pre-flight preparation and repair, and scheduled airfield-level maintenance together with associated personnel costs were combined.
 The Gripen had an estimated CPFH of US$4,700 whereas the next lowest, the F-16 Block 40/50, had a 49% higher CPFH at $7,000.

+In 2024, a study was begun to see if a Gripen could launch a small satellite into low earth orbit, building on previous research in this area.
+It is more common for commercial airliners to be used for this purpose but the Eurofighter Typhoon has also been studied for this task (see also ASM-135 ASAT).